Tkag0001/Air-writing/README.md

 # Air-writting
-This project is built on [hand-gesture-recognition-using-mediapipe](https://github.com/kinivi/hand-gesture-recognition-mediapipe).<br> This is a sample program that recognizes hand signs, finger gestures and handwritten characters with a simple MLP using the detected key points and simple CNN to recognize character.
+This project is built on [hand-gesture-recognition-using-mediapipe](https://github.com/kinivi/hand-gesture-recognition-mediapipe).<br> This is a sample program that recognizes hand signs, finger gestures and handwritten characters with a simple MLP using the detected key points and simple CNN.

 ![demo](https://github.com/Tkag0001/Air-writing/assets/107709392/41fc1c69-6c2e-45e8-aa30-4848267898ac)<br>
 This repository contains the following contents.
 * Sample program
 * Hand sign recognition model(TFLite)
 * Finger gesture recognition model(TFLite)
+* Handwritten character recognition(TFLite)
 * Learning data for hand sign recognition and notebook for learning
 * Learning data for finger gesture recognition and notebook for learning
+* Learning data for handwritten character recognition and notebook for learning

 # Requirements
 * mediapipe 0.8.1